Radio-Zoom/script-collection/README.md

 # script-collection
 A collection of various scripts we use to automate our station.
-All of these Scripts are mode to be used on Windows.
+All of these Scripts are made to be used on Windows.
 Tested on Windows 8.1 and 10 x64 only.
 They may work on other Versions as well.
 If you are on a Windows Server Version, you may need to install the desktop user experiance package to be able to mount webdav as a driver ltter, for example.

 ### Required tools are